Chișinău: Soviet period

 On 22 April 1993, the city inaugurated the Monument to the Victims of Jewish Ghettos, a public monument centred on a bronze statue of the Biblical prophet Moses, which serves as a symbol of remembrance to the thousands of Jews who perished during the holocaust.
-The monument was designed by architect Simeon Shoihet and sculptor Naum Epelbaum.
-It stands on Ierusalim Street, marking the site of the main entrance to the Chișinău ghetto, which was established in the lower part of the city in July 1941, shortly after the German and Romanian troops occupied the area.
+The monument was designed by sculptor Naum Epelbaumm and architect Simeon Shoihet.
+It stands on Jerusalem Street, marking the site of the main entrance to the Chișinău Ghetto, which was established in the lower part of the city in July 1941, shortly after the German and Romanian troops occupied the area.

 After independence

 Since Moldovan independence following the dissolution of the Soviet Union, many streets of Chișinău have been renamed after historic persons, places, or events.
 Independence from the Soviet Union was followed by a large-scale renaming of streets and localities from a Communist theme into a national one.

 On 5 September 2022, the country's first Christian university, Universitatea Moldo-Americană, opened its doors, supported by the Scandinavian broadcaster Visjon Norge and several donors in Norway, and run in cooperation with the American Southeastern University in Florida, United States.

 Following Russia's invasion of Ukraine, Moldova allowed more than 600,000 Ukrainian civilians to flee Ukraine across their border.
 Despite being among the poorest states in Europe, Moldova has continued to host more than 100,000 Ukrainian refugees, many of them in Chișinău.

 On 23 November 2022, the Chișinău Court of Appeal ruled that Chișinău International Airport will return to state ownership, according to justice minister Sergiu Litvinenco, more than three months after an international court allowed Moldova to terminate a 49-year concession deal with airport operator Avia Invest.
 In April 2023, the Dutch government opened a new embassy in Chișinău.

 On 21 May 2023, tens of thousands of Moldovans took to the streets in a massive rally, the European Moldova National Assembly, to support the country's European Union membership bid.
 Moldovan police said more than 75,000 demonstrators were present at the rally organised by Moldovan president Maia Sandu.

 Later that month, Chișinău hosted a major international summit of the European Political Community organised to discuss the illegal Russian invasion of Ukraine as well as cybersecurity, migration and energy security, and regional issues in Azerbaijan, Armenia, and clashes in Kosovo.